Helping you find debt relief

 Chapter 13 bankruptcy

 An option for families facing foreclosure or for those with higher incomes, Chapter 13 bankruptcy permits you to pay off debts under a court-ordered installment plan extending three to five years.
-This option provides numerous advantages, including the possibility of keeping your home.
+This option provides numerous advantages, including the possibility of keeping your home even if you have substantial equity.

 Contact an experienced bankruptcy attorney in Colorado